grfiv/healthcare_twitter_analysis/README.md

-Coursolve Healthcare Twitter Analysis
+Healthcare Twitter Analysis
 ===========================

-The initial purpose of this repo was to distribute a program that would query Twitter for the tweets in the files provided by the project and to add more data.
-It has accomplished that and evolved.
+The use of social media data and data science to gain insights into health care and medicine.

 IPython Notebooks
 =================